padvincenzo/lesson-player/README.md

 # Lesson Player
 It's a website (but not online) for watching video lessons on the local network: by installing it on your pc, you can watch your lessons from all devices connected.

-It's main features are:
+Main features are:
-1) Keep track of which lessons you have watched (within a course)
+1) Keep track of which lessons you have watched (within a course);
 2) Speed up (at 8x) the video during silences (when the teacher does not speak).

 *Read this in other languages: English, [Italian](README.it.md).*